-What to eat and what not to eat before, during and after cancer treatment can be confusing for any person going through a cancer journey.
+What to eat and what not to eat before, during, and after treatment can be confusing for any person going through a cancer journey.
 It is important to talk to your doctor or nurse navigator about the types of foods you should avoid and/or add into your diet, especially if you are fighting or recovering from oral cancer treatment.
-The right nutrients in your food can assist your body in rebuilding damaged (cancer) cells , and help you fight cancer.
+The right nutrients in your food can assist your body in rebuilding damaged (cancer) cells, and help you fight cancer.

 What you should eat during and after oral cancer treatment